 As mentioned above, the SBA’s Surety Bond Program is designed to provide a guarantee to surety companies, with them paying up to 90% of losses incurred.
 The reduced liability for surety companies allows for them to offer bongs to contractors that ordinarily do not meet the criteria.

 In order to qualify for a contractor surety bond, contractors must provide professional information to the surety company, demonstrating their ability to complete the contract as planned.
-The information provided will vary depending on the industry they’re in, the size of the contact and work that needs to be done.
-If a contractor does not meet the requirements needed to complete a contract and obtain approval, that is where the SBA surety bond programme will be applied.
+The information provided will vary depending on the industry they’re in, the size of the contact, and work that needs to be done.
+If a contractor does not meet the requirements needed to complete a contract and obtain approval, that is where the SBA surety bond program will be applied.

 Who Is Pinnacle Surety And How Can We Help?